Must-Have Items That Will Make Your Breastfeeding Journey Much Easier

 A good nursing chair is very important to ensure your comfort.
 If you can get a chair that glides and rocks that would be great as it will help you when you want to rock baby to sleep.

-You need a chair that has great back support, comfortable arm support, and footrest.
+You need a chair that has great back support, comfortable arm support, and a footrest.
 These will ensure that you enjoy the lovely bonding time with your little one.

 If you already have a comfortable armchair or recliner seat that you can use, you don’t have to buy a new nursing chair.
 Just repurpose what you already have.
 The rocking, gliding, and swiveling that some breastfeeding chairs have is pretty great though, especially when you have hardly got any sleep but have to feed the little one.

-If you haven’t setup your baby registry, I have a step by step guide on how to do it here.
+If you haven’t set up your baby registry, I have a step-by-step guide on how to do it here.